Employment-based immigrationEmployment-based I-485 interview in 2026 (when it is scheduled, what is checked)

 4

-A strong response can prevent the interview from becoming a “second round” of the same questions.
+A structured response can prevent the interview from becoming “round two” for the same missing items.

 5

-Key point Interviews are often used to confirm admissibility, resolve inconsistencies, and verify ongoing eligibility.
+Used to confirm admissibility, resolve inconsistencies, and verify ongoing eligibility where relevant.

 6